-- 1. The University of Wyoming Extension grants 4-H Club Charters, which formally recognize a club's affiliation with 4-H and grant that club the permission to use the 4-H name and emblem.
+- 1. The University of Wyoming Extension grants 4-H Club Charters, which formally recognize a club's affiliation with 4-H, and grant that club the permission to use the 4-H Name and Emblem.
 To be a 4-H club, the following requirements must be met and maintained: - a.
-Authorized club name. - b.
-Five or more youth from at least two families. - c.
-Adult leadership that has been approved through the volunteer certification process. - d.
-Youth involvement in leadership and decision-making. - A calendar of planned educational activities (meetings, workshops, community service, etc.).
-For positive youth development to occur, it is recommended that a club meet at least 6 times per year. - f.
-Educational plan which meets the mission and values of the 4-H program. - g.
+Authorized club name - b.
+Five or more youth from at least 2 families - c.
+Adult leadership that has been approved through the volunteer certification process - d.
+Youth involvement in leadership and decision-making - e.
+A calendar of planned educational activities (meetings, workshops, community service, etc.).
+For Positive Youth Development to occur it is recommended that a club meet at least 6 times per year. - f.
+Educational plan which meets the mission and values of the 4-H program - g.
 Adopt and adhere to the information in the document Writing 4-H Club By-Laws and use the Club By-Laws Template. - 2.
 Clubs must fill out an annual 4-H End of the Year Club Report and include their Annual Treasurer's Report and Annual Secretary's Report to provide documentation for charter renewal.
-Failure of a 4-H club to meet chartering requirements may result in the loss of the 4-H charter and the loss of the use of the 4-H name and emblem.

-- 3. Clubs may set a maximum number for membership under the guidance of the UW 4-H educator. - 4.
-Clubs must adhere to the non-discrimination policies of the Wyoming 4-H and direction of the UW 4-H educator. - 5.
-All 4-H clubs/groups must comply with federal and state laws and UW regulations and policies, including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and the Americans with Disabilities Act.
+Failure of a 4-H club to meet chartering requirements may result in the loss of the 4-H Charter and the loss of the use of the 4-H Name and Emblem. - 3.
+Clubs may set a maximum number for membership under the guidance of the UW 4-H Educator.
+Such clubs, must adhere to the non-discrimination policies of the Wyoming 4-H and direction of the UW 4-H Educator. - 4.
+All 4-H Clubs/Units/Groups must comply with federal and state laws and UW regulations and policies, including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and the Americans with Disabilities Act.